solliancenet/microsoft-postgresql-developer-guide/05_AI/05_05_Prompt_Engineering.md

 ### Self refine

-With generative AIs and LLMs, be default, do not trust the output.
+With generative AIs and LLMs, by default, do not trust the output.
 Always verify it.
 After all, the LLM is just presenting what the next most likely thing to say is, not what's correct.
 Therefore, a good idea is to ask the LLM to critique itself, which leads us to the self-refine technique.

 It works by performing the following steps: